OmniSharp/generator-aspnet/README.md

 > [ASP.NET Templates](https://github.com/aspnet/Templates) project provides templates which are used in Visual Studio for creating ASP.NET Core 1.0 applications.

+> NOTE: Starting from `RC2` `dotnet` release the web application template project no longer ships with built-in EF migration.
+For this reason you should call `dotnet ef database update` to scaffold database using template provided migrations!

 The Nancy project is based on framework's "Hello World" template:
 [Nancy Getting Started: Introduction](https://github.com/NancyFx/Nancy/wiki/Introduction)